metasyn/memex/content/entries/enumerations/games.md

 * polybridge (2016) & polybridge 2 (2020)
 * baba is you (2019)

-## its a book, but a movie, but a game
+## yer a detective, harry
 * disco elysium
+* return of the obra dinn